 We ask that you abstain from exercise for 2 weeks after the blepharoplasty and then return to light fitness routines after that.
 During your recovery, Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.
 You will be asked to take some supplemental medications to aid in your recovery, which may include medications for pain, bruising, swelling, and dietary optimization.

 Any scarring from will eventually fade away, but depending on the technique, Dr. Sayed will place the incisions in the natural contours of the eye or inside the eyelid, where they won’t be visible to anyone.

 When your incisions begin to heal, they’ll look slightly red or pinkish.
 After 1-2 weeks, you’ll be able to cover the scarring with makeup.
 Over the next six months, the scars will mature, meaning they’ll soften in texture and fade in color.
 For some patients, it might take a year or so until the scars fully heal.

-While blepharoplasty does not stop the aging process (sadly, nothing does), it can have a very meaningful and lasting effect on the appearance of the eyes.
-Our patients can expect a more well rested, youthful, and vigorous appearance after their treatment.
-This can be maintained for 5 to 10 years depending on your aging process and genes.
+While blepharoplasty does not stop the aging process, results can be maintained for 5 to 10 years depending on your aging process and genes.
 Smokers, sun-worshippers, and certain other patients may be more prone to problems with the skin and eyelid tissues occurring in the future.
-On the whole, most patients are highly satisfied with their results for many years.